ralphcajipe/ralphcajipe/README.md

 I care deeply about writing codes for human-centered means, in the way humans will appreciate that computers can help humanity that is magical — or previously unrealistic for them.

 The bigger picture of my life is I've been active in tech organizations and communities.
-With a passion for startups and technology, I'm on a mission to build a Silicon Valley for the Philippines.
+With a passion for startups and technology, I'm on a mission to build a version of Silicon Valley for the Philippines.
 Consider my work an intersection of Machine Learning Engineering & Software Engineering.

 ## 📚My education